clinuxrulz/solid-three/README.md

 ### Supported Events

-**Mouse Events:**

 - `onClick` - Fired when clicking on an object
 - `onClickMissed` - Fired when a click doesn't hit any objects with onClick handlers
+- `onContextMenu` - Fired when right-clicking on an object
+- `onContextMenuMissed` - Fired when a right-click doesn't hit any objects with onContextMenu handlers
 - `onDoubleClick` - Fired when double-clicking on an object
 - `onDoubleClickMissed` - Fired when a double-click doesn't hit any objects with onDoubleClick handlers
-- `onContextMenu` - Fired when right-clicking on an object
-- `onContextMenuMissed` - Fired when a right-click doesn't hit any objects with onContextMenu handlers
 - `onMouseDown` - Fired when mouse button is pressed
-- `onMouseUp` - Fired when mouse button is released
-- `onMouseMove` - Fired when mouse moves over object
 - `onMouseEnter` - Fired when mouse enters object
 - `onMouseLeave` - Fired when mouse leaves object
+- `onMouseMove` - Fired when mouse moves over object
-- `onWheel` - Fired on mouse wheel events
+- `onMouseUp` - Fired when mouse button is released

-**Pointer Events:**

 - `onPointerDown` - Fired when pointer is pressed
-- `onPointerUp` - Fired when pointer is released
-- `onPointerMove` - Fired when pointer moves
 - `onPointerEnter` - Fired when pointer enters object
 - `onPointerLeave` - Fired when pointer leaves object
+- `onPointerMove` - Fired when pointer moves
+- `onPointerUp` - Fired when pointer is released
+- `onWheel` - Fired on mouse wheel events

 ### Event Object